-Whilst it might be tempting to label an Agreement a Licence due to the reduced obligations, it is important to understand that the agreement must have the features of a Licence or risk being treated by the courts as a Tenancy.
-Equally, a landlord must understand the consents they need to give before renting their property via a tenancy agreement.
+Using a contract to rent a room ensures that the key contract terms are understood in writing by both parties.
+Whilst it might be tempting to label an Agreement a Licence due to the reduced obligations, it is important to understand that the written agreement must have the features of a Licence or risk being treated by the courts as a Tenancy.
+Equally, a landlord must understand the consents they need to give before letting out their rental property via a tenancy agreement.

-Legislate enables Landlords to create licence and assured shorthold tenancy agreements which are fair, robust and tailored to their situations.
-To find out how, sign up, watch our demo and tutorials or alternatively book a call with us
+Legislate enables Landlords to create lodger licence and assured shorthold tenancy agreements which are fair, robust and tailored to their situations.
+For only £9.95, you can customise a contract and sign it electronically.
+To find out how, sign up, watch our demo and tutorials or alternatively book a call with us.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.